edwardvmills/NURBSlib_EVM/README.md

 ![A semi decent G2 seam between two surfaces](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/development_FC_models/parametric/Bezier%20surface%20segment%20and%20blend/Bezier%20surface%20segment%20and%20blend%2021/Bezier%20surface%20segment%20and%20blend%2021.gif?raw=true)

 There is a fair amount of work to setup a blended model, but the payoff is that all the work is parametric, so one can go back and edit the initial overall sketch, and everything, including the blends will update.
-This shown below.
-Moving the white lines of the sketch allows to sculpt the blended surface.
+This is shown below.
+Moving the white lines of the sketch sculpts the blended surface.

 ![manipulating model above](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/development_FC_models/parametric/Bezier%20surface%20segment%20and%20blend/Bezier%20surface%20segment%20and%20blend%2018/1f7g55.gif?raw=true)